 8. …and while you’re there, catch a movie at Mugar Omni Theater.

 IMAX fans will love the five-story-tall screen at the Mugar Omni Theater at the Museum of Science.
 Current showings include Superpower Dogs and Back from the Brink, a documentary that follows three true stories of animal breeds that were saved from the brink of extinction.

-If you’re in the mood to hit the bars despite the weather, make it an adventure and ‘discover’ this underground bar.
-Hidden underneath the iconic Modern Pastry Shop, one of the city’s famous North End Italian bakeries, is the Modern Underground Bar and Grill.
+If you’re in the mood to take a blast into the past despite the weather, make it an adventure and ‘discover’ these underground hangouts.
+For instance, hidden underneath the iconic Modern Pastry Shop, one of the city’s famous North End Italian bakeries, is the Modern Underground Bar and Grill.
 Despite its location just beneath one of Boston’s eminent tourist destinations, many tourists and locals alike unwittingly pass by this charming underground spot!
 Check out our full list of ‘hidden’ speakeasies and find a new favorite spot.

 10. Ogle at fish at the New England Aquarium

 Escape the rain by spending a day exploring the New England Aquarium.
 A paradise for fish enthusiasts and the young at heart, the NEAQ is a perfect spot to spend an afternoon.